jonklein/Psh/TomToDo.md

 - Make sure trivial-geography is actually being used.
 It's parameter appears only in the function TournamentSelectionIndex, which is never being called.
 - Get working version uploaded to GitHub
 - Remove "//trh//" type comments, clean up things for release v0.2
-- Make changes to README to reflect Lee's suggestions.
 - Announce major changes on i3ci blog.
 - In README, make Major Changes section read better.
 - Add population, generations, and other statistics to the pre-run report of PushGP.